-We started Malibu Honey with one hive in our backyard 10 years ago because we love bees and honey.
-Today we are still getting our honey from bees that forage in the Mountains around Malibu and Los Angeles Mountains.
+Over a decade ago, we started Malibu Honey with just one hive in our backyard, driven by our genuine love for bees and honey.
+Today, our honey still comes directly from the bees that gather nectar in the Malibu and Los Angeles Mountains.
 It's pure, raw, and as local as it gets.

 Chief Photographer, content creator and visionary.
 Also professional photojournalist, photographer and potter

-Daughter, Daughter, head of engagement and partnerships.
+Daughter, General Manager, handeling all day-to-day needs.
 Also is a ceramic artist and works in communications.

 Chief Executive and Beekeeper.
 Also a record producer and music executive.